jdeniau/behat-docs/cookbooks/custom_formatter.rst

 If you want to use the reviewdog custom formatter, you can find it on github: https://github.com/jdeniau/behat-reviewdog-formatter

 There are other Behat custom formatters in the wild, especially `BehatHtmlFormatterPlugin <https://github.com/dutchiexl/BehatHtmlFormatterPlugin>`__.
-I did not test that, but it helped me understand how the Behat formatter system works, and it can output an HTML file that can help you understand why your CI is failing.
+Reading this formatter might help you understand how the Behat formatter system works, and it can output an HTML file that can help you understand why your CI is failing.

 About the author